okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 6. Update mem management data structures
 7. Restore context of processor to that which existed at the time the selected process was last switched out

+## Process Creation

+Once the OS decides to create a new process: